Yatiraj12/GI-MARKETPLACE/README.md

-# GI Marketplace – Karnataka’s GI-Tagged Artisan Platform
+# AI-POWERED- GI Marketplace – Karnataka’s GI-Tagged Artisan Platform

 ## Description
 This project is an **AI-powered marketplace** developed for the **Google Cloud GenAI Exchange Hackathon 2025**, conducted by **Hack2Skill**.